 One of the most often overlooked rooms when designing a home makeover is the bathroom.
 However, it is one of the most frequently used rooms in the house.

-Designing, remodelling and building a new bathroom is something that can be exciting and fun.
+Designing, remodeling and building a new bathroom is something that can be exciting and fun.
 There are some issues you need to plan for before you first start laying tile, though.
 We hope this guide will alert you to these problems as well as provide you with inspiration and ideas for your next remodel.

 1. Planning Your Design

 Many aspects go into a design plan.
 You need to select the right tiles, flooring, fixtures, and plumbing.
-However, you also need to consider things like building permits, constructions costs and the type of bathroom you are going to install.
+However, you also need to consider things like building permits, construction costs and the type of bathroom you are going to install.

 Plumbing and drainage are going to be the most substantial obstacles in your design.
 You must ensure that everything is done correctly.
 It may not be a bad idea to hire a contractor for at least this part.
 Unlike a bedroom or living area, you may not be able to put things exactly where you want them.

 Especially in an existing home.
-While pipes and drains can be re-routed, it may not be very cost effective.
+While pipes and drains can be re-routed, it may not be very cost-effective.

 You should allow room in your budget for a building permit.
 Most permits, depending on where you live, will cost you between $400 and $2000.
 If you decide to hire a contractor, you should get at least three different bids and make sure that all fees include required permits.

 Your other costs will come mainly from the plumbing and fixtures.
 New pipes will cost an average of $1100, which you can drastically cut down if you do the work yourself.

 Another thing to consider is the bathtub.
 If you are happy with your current tub, you can save a lot of money by having it refinished, instead of paying to have a brand new one installed.